canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 Today a friend asked me about LINQ.
 I guess she was studying for a technical interview.
 So, dear Alice, this is what LINQ is, and these are the most common LINQ methods with examples.
 All you need to know in 15 minutes or less.

 **Language-Integrated Query (LINQ) is the declarative way of working with collections in C#.
-LINQ can be used with databases and XML files too.
-LINQ can be found as an API syntax, using extensions methods on the IEnumerable type, or as language-level query syntax, using a SQL-like syntax.**
+LINQ works with databases and XML files too.
+But, LINQ has an API syntax, using extensions methods on the IEnumerable type, and a query syntax, using a SQL-like syntax.**

 ## LINQ is declarative

-**LINQ is declarative.** It means you write your code stating the results you want instead of doing every step to get those results.
+**LINQ is declarative.** It means we write our code stating the results we want instead of doing every step to get those results.

-With LINQ, you write code to _"filter a collection based on a condition"_.
-Instead of writing code to _"grab an element, check if it satisfies a condition, then move to the next element, check again..."_, etc.
+With LINQ, we write code to _"filter a collection based on a condition."_ Instead of writing code to _"grab an element, check if it satisfies a condition, then move to the next element, check again..."_, etc.

 LINQ is a better alternative to query collections using `for`, `foreach`, or any other loop.
-Because with LINQ, you can write more expressive and compact code.
+Because with LINQ, we can write more expressive and compact code.

 ## Our first example: Movies